kschang77/astrodash2/README.md

 Of the remaining two, one was an "unofficial API" (i.e. dubious legality).
 We passed on that one as well.

-With only one API left to use, clear the idea was a no-go.
+With only one API left to use, clearly the idea was a no-go.
 And we had to pivot quickly.
 We decided to keep the dashboard idea and just add more function tiles, with only one horoscope, but attempt to wrestle a bit more meaning out of it with the sentiment and keyword analysis.

 ### The Pivot

-At this point, it was clear that Rand wanted to play with the UI, and I'm better at the backend.
+At this point, Rand wanted to play with the UI, and I'm better at the backend.
 Nadine acted as a go-between and technical writer.
 However, there really was no specifications.
 In fact, I didn't know what the app was going to look like until...
 Thursday.
 I can work on the backend and experiment with the AJAX calls, but basically, ALL of the button integration was done Friday morning, started at 3AM, just before the presentation.

-And what I got was a mess.
+And what I got was just a shell.
 There were ZERO functionality except the buttons make a modal dialog pop up.
 And that's it.
 None of the dialog had any content.
 Only some of the dialog have ID for info pushing.
-And none of Rand's proposed features, such as a timer that counts down to the birthday (lower left corner) and the randomized background were working.
+And none of extra features, such as a timer that counts down to the birthday (lower left corner) and the randomized background were working.

 And as I have received ZERO briefing about UIKit, I had to solve my own problems.
 Fortunately, they are rather small.

 ### The Marathon Session

-Over the next 7 hours I managed to fix most of Rand's bugs and implement the features properly, as well as hook in the various APIs and functions.
+Over the next 7 or so hours I fixed most of the bugs and implement the features properly, as well as hook in the various APIs and functions.

 - Setup Modal Box, save input to localStorage -- by 0409
 - Random background -- fixed at 0455